ycyang2016/flask_server/README.md

 Quick start server
 -------------
-Before run this code, you have to make some preparation
+Before run this code, you have to make some preparation.

 ### Database
 >you have to create a database and table in mysql server.